tkmalmberg/INITiative_React/README.md

 5. As a USER, I want to delete any PLAYER CHARACTERs that I have created.
 6. As a USER, I want to create custom MONSTERs to add to my encounters.
 7. As a USER, I want to edit my custom MONSTERs.
-   ..-	Name
+   *	Name
-   ..-	Hit Points
+   *	Hit Points
-   ..-	Ability Scores
+   *	Ability Scores
 8. As a USER, I want to create an encounter to keep track of combat between PLAYER CHARACTERs and MONSTERs.
 9. As a USER, I want to edit the encounter that I have created.
-   ..-	Name
+   *	Name
-   ..-	Combatants in the encounter
+   *	Combatants in the encounter
 10. As a USER, I want to delete the encounters I have created.
 11. As an ADMIN, I want to view USER details.
-   ..-	First Name
+   *	First Name
-   ..-	Last Name
+   *	Last Name
-   ..-	Email
+   *	Email
-   ..-	Count of ENCOUNTER
+   *	Count of ENCOUNTER
-   ..-	Count of PLAYER CHARACTER
+   *	Count of PLAYER CHARACTER
 12. As an ADMIN, I want to create USERs.
 13. As an ADMIN, I want to delete USERs.

+COMBAT TRACKER USER STORIES:
+1. As a USER, when I view my ENCOUNTERs, the combatants are listed on the page.
+2. As a USER, I want to start the ENCOUNTER to keep track of my combat.
+3. As a USER, I want the app to highlight which combatant’s turn it is when I click start.
+4. As a USER, when I click next, I want the tracker to highlight the next combatant in the sequence.
+5. As a USER, I want the tracker to sort the list of combatants by initiative order.
+6. As a USER I want all initiative rolls to be made when I click the start button.